-If you use Topcon surveying equipment on your site and operate in a local grid system, it should be possible to generate a Topcon control point file (.gc3) from your rover or software suite.
+If you use Topcon surveying equipment on your site and operate in a local grid system, you should have access to a Topcon control point file (.gc3) from your rover or software suite.

-This file type can be opened with Topcon's 3D office software, and the parameters from the calibration can be copied into a form in Propeller's Create new site flow to set up your site for local processing.
+This file type can be opened with Topcon's 3D office software, and the parameters from the calibration can be copied into Propeller's Site setup flow to set up your site for local processing.

-Start by clicking Create a new site in the Propeller Viewer sites dropdown (below), or in the beginning of the Create new dataset flow.
+Start by clicking Create a new site in the Propeller Sites page (below) or in the beginning of the Create new dataset flow.

 Important: Please first check if your local site calibration uses a geoid.
 This can be determined by checking the Coord.
 System tab and checking the "Use geoid model" field.
 If this is not blank, please discontinue this flow and contact Propeller Support.

 Select the Localization tab in the dialog (seen below).
 This shows the values that need to be copied directly into Propeller.
 Note that the latitude and longitude have been obscured for privacy.

 These values can be copied into Propeller by double-clicking on the fields, right-clicking and clicking Copy.
 They need to be copied into their corresponding fields as below.
 Be careful to select the right distance and angular unit in which values are expressed in 3D Office.

 Once all fields have been entered correctly, click Save.

 We now require that a test point is entered so that we can validate that the local to global transformation is being calculated correctly.